Hilda (album)

 Hilda is the fourth studio album by Australian singer Jessica Mauboy, released on 18 October 2019 by Sony Music Australia.
-For the first time, Mauboy co-wrote every track on the album.
-The album is named after Mauboy's middle name.
+Named after Mauboy's middle name, Hilda marked the first time that Mauboy co-wrote every track on one of albums.
+The singer worked with a variety of producers on the album, including Tushar Apte, Stuart Crichton, DNA, David Ryan Harris, Jamie Hartman, Zaire Koalo, Oak, and Louis Schoorl.

+The album became Mauboy's first album to debut at number one on the Australian Albums Chart.
+Hilda was nominated for Album of the Year at the 2020 National Indigenous Music Awards.
+It was also nominated for Album of the Year at the ARIA Music Awards of 2020.

+Background

-About the new album Mauboy said, "This record is a dedication to those women, to my grandmother and mother for being fierce and strong and how they have helped me to pursue this life and become a woman."
+About the album Mauboy said, "This record is a dedication to those women, to my grandmother and mother for being fierce and strong and how they have helped me to pursue this life and become a woman."